redblue36/DataFormatDemoSwaggerUI/docs/location.md

 -	Identify where an item is planned to be within an itinerary
 -	Transportation and logistics use cases involving tracking and tracing.
 As such airline, railway, roadway, ocean, and fixed warehousing and related custodial operations  such as pickup, delivery, drayage, customs, etc. are in scope.
 -	Identify standard data elements & attributes known across multiple industries to form a starting data structure with the ability to add custom and/or unique Position attributes that provide greater position accuracy.

-#### Out of scope:

--	Consistent with the generalized nature of a Component Specification, the context for how this specification is used is not covered.
-This will be provided in the BSC Document specification where this component is utilized.

 ### Glossary